HEATHER BRINK | ASSOCIATE HEAD COACH

 Brink contributed to Nebraska's continued success in 2013 as the Huskers claimed 13 beam titles including the Big Ten Championship beam title with Wong and Jennifer Lauer posting 9.90 scores.
 Wong went on to claim second-team All-America accolades on the event.

 Prior to joining the Nebraska staff, Brink worked for Ameritas in Lincoln as a pension administration specialist.
-Brink is a 2001 graduate of Nebraska with a bachelor’s degree in business administration and human resource management.
-Heather and her husband, Jon, have a two sons, Jaxon (10) and Hunter (5).
+Brink is a 2001 graduate of Nebraska with a bachelor's degree in business administration and human resource management.
+Heather and her husband, Jon, have a two sons, Jaxon and Hunter.

 RUSSELL WARFIELD | VOLUNTEER COACH

-In 2016, Warfield helped lead the Huskers to another NCAA Championships appearance and a 31-12 overall record.
+In 2016, Warfield helped lead the Huskers to another NCAA Championships appearance, as the Huskers finished eighth overall.
 He also helped guide Hollie Blanske, who was known for a powerful floor routine, to second-team All-America honors on floor exercise.

 In Warfield's first season with NU, he helped coach Blanske to first-team All-America recognition on floor, while Ashley Lambert captured second-team All-America honors on floor.